Fluency, Reasoning and Problem Solving: What This Looks Like In Every Math Lesson

 What is reasoning in math?

-Reasoning in math is the process of applying logical thinking to a situation to derive the correct problem solving strategy for a given question, and using this method to develop and describe a solution.
+Reasoning in math is the process of applying logical thinking to a situation to derive the correct math strategy for problem solving for a question, and using this method to develop and describe a solution.

 Put more simply, mathematical reasoning is the bridge between fluency and problem solving.
 It allows students to use the former to accurately carry out the latter.